A DNN Framework for Learning Lagrangian Drift With Uncertainty: Introduction

 Uncertainty is usually modelled through stochastic differential equations (SDEs) to account for uncaptured physical phenomena at small scales~\cite{van2018}.
 If the phenomena can be captured such that the main source of uncertainty comes from the effects of chaos, accounting for uncertainty may be simplified through deterministic sampling of particle drifts with random variations in the initial conditions e.g. \cite{m2013}.
 However, in practice, forecasting applications are constrained by low resolution models that fail to capture the necessary physical phenomena and as such must be accounted for e.g. through SDEs.

 We follow a different approach to account for uncertainty in the drift which does not rely on resolving physics equations.
 We use a deep neural network (DNN) for modelling the drift (Section \ref{sec:neural-network}), and we propose a probabilistic representation of particle location for representing uncertainty (Section \ref{sec:density-maps}).
 Through using this representation, our DNN inherently includes the concept of uncertainty in its internal modelling.
-While we demonstrate our approach using simulated drifts where uncertainty is produced by sampling with respect to the initial position of particles as in~\cite{m2013}, our framework is more general and may be trained with non-simulated drifts or different ways to produce uncertainty in the future.
+While we demonstrate our approach using simulated drifts where uncertainty is produced by sampling with respect to the initial position of particles as in~\cite{m2013}, our framework is more general and may be trained with non-simulated drifts or different ways of producing uncertainty.

 Our simulations are performed on realistic, high-resolution oceanic surface currents representative of real-world past ocean states in the north-west Mediterranean sea.
 Thus, we demonstrate our framework by learning a drift model of floating objects at sea.
 As our framework is completely data-driven, it supports a great deal of flexibility in what it can take in as input.
 Any information representative of surface currents such as velocity fields or sea surface height (SSH) measures may be used.
 Even if this information does not capture some of the physical phenomena, a data-driven model may be able to infer the missing phenomena provided they are captured within the training examples.
-We believe these to be considerable advantages compared to traditional physics equations--based modelling approaches that lack the flexibility to extract information from different physical quantities and resolutions.
+We believe these to be considerable advantages compared to traditional equation-based modelling approaches that lack the flexibility to extract information from different physical quantities and resolutions.